ovn-org/ovn/Documentation/internals/contributing/backporting-patches.rst

 Supported Versions
 ~~~~~~~~~~~~~~~~~~

-As documented in :doc:`release-process`, standard term support branches receive
+As documented in :doc:`../release-process`, standard term support branches
-regular releases for a year, and LTS branches receive regular releases for two
+receive regular releases for a year, and LTS branches receive regular releases
-years, plus an additional year of critical and security fixes.
+for two years, plus an additional year of critical and security fixes.

 To make things easy, maintainers should simply backport all bugfixes to the
 previous four branches before main.
 This is guaranteed to get the fix into all